Apia: City features

 The Bahá’í House of Worship for the Pacific is located in Apia, one of only eight continental Bahá’í Houses of Worship.
 Designed by architect Hossein Amanat and opened in 1984, it serves the island as a gathering space for people of all backgrounds and religions to meditate, reflect, and pray together.

 Economy

 Talofa Airways and Samoa Airways have their headquarters in Apia.
 Grey Investment Group has its headquarters in downtown Apia.
 This company also owned the first private National Bank of Samoa in Samoa, with Grey Investment Group, Samoa Artisan Water Company Ltd and Apia Bottling Company Ltd as shareholders.
 Grey Investment owns a multitude of commercial and residential property investments throughout Samoa and New Zealand.

-Thirty per cent of the businesses in downtown Apia are owned by one Chinese family.
+30% of the businesses in downtown Apia are owned by one Chinese family.
 Ten per cent of the downtown businesses are owned by Europeans, while the other 60% are owned by the local community.